Excellent impression with bright contrast and good tonal range, as issued for An English Version of the Eclogues of Virgil in 1883.

 It seems fitting that Samuel Palmer’s last completed etching should have been so perfect a vision of pastoral beauty.
 This work represents the culmination of a lifetime’s experience in etching and the truly remarkable interplay of light across every aspect of this design is testament to the genius which Samuel Palmer had developed over the years.
 The extraordinary variety of effect throughout the sky makes dramatic comparison with Samuel Palmer’s first etched work The Willow; whilst every aspect of the artist’s handling, from the illuminated coats of the foreground sheep, to the smoke drifting from the cottage chimney beyond, display the touch of a consummate master of his art.

-On cream laid paper with wide margins.
-Excellent original condition.
+On cream laid paper with wide margins and deckle edge.
+Very good original condition.
+Image surface excellent.